XLR connector: Three-pin (XLR3)

 Three-pin XLR connectors are by far the most common style, and are an industry standard for balanced audio signals.
 The great majority of professional microphones use the XLR connector.
-In previous years, they were used for loudspeaker connections, for instance by Trace Elliot in its bass enclosures.
+In previous years, they were used to connect loudspeakers to their amplifiers, for instance by Trace Elliot in its bass enclosures.
 The XLR could accept 14 AWG (1.6 mm) wire with a current-carrying capacity of 15 amps, suitable for most loudspeakers, but they have been superseded by the Speakon connector for professional loudspeakers.
 The Speakon connector accepts larger wire and carries more current, and it provides a better shield for the contacts, which may carry dangerous voltages when connected to an amplifier.

 Three-pin XLR connectors are used to interconnect powered speakers with line-level signals used for PA system applications.

 Rechargeable devices exist that use three-pin XLR connectors.
 These can be found on electric powered mobility wheelchairs and scooters.
 The connectors carry from 2 to 10 amps at 24 volts.

 An obsolete use for three-pin XLR connectors was for MIDI data on some Octave-Plateau synthesizers including the Voyetra-8.

 The three-pin XLR connector is commonly used for DMX512, on lighting and related control equipment, particularly at the budget / DJ end of the market.
 However, using three-pin XLR connectors for DMX512 is specifically prohibited by section 7.1.2 of the DMX512 standard.
 Use of the three-pin XLR in this context firstly presents a risk of damage to the lighting equipment should an audio cable carrying 48-volt phantom power be accidentally connected.

 Four-pin (XLR4)

 Four-pin XLR connectors are used in a variety of applications.

 They are the standard connector for intercom headsets, such as systems made by Clear-Com and Telex.
 Two pins are used for the mono headphone signal and two pins for the unbalanced microphone signal.

 Another common use is for DC power connections for professional film and video cameras and related equipment.
 Some desk microphones with LEDs use them.
 The fourth pin is used to power the LED indicating that the microphone is on.

 Other uses for the four-pin XLR include some scrollers (colour-changing devices for stage lighting), AMX analog lighting control (now obsolete) and some pyrotechnic equipment.

 Four-pin XLR is used for balanced headphone connections, from a balanced amplifier, where there is no common earth between the two channels.
-Connection diagram: 1 - left channel + phase; 2 - left channel - phase; 3 - right channel + phase; 4 - right channel - phase.
+Connection diagram: 1. left channel (+) phase; 2. left channel (−) phase; 3. right channel (+) phase; 4. right channel (−) phase.